AI Manifesto

 • Left voluntarily: I've left multiple jobs on good terms to work on my own things.
 I'm experienced with inside + outside "corporate safety."

 • Financial coaching background: Seen BTS of the finances of scores of people with incomes ranging from $30K to $750K+.
-Help them create financial order, plans, and peace-of-mind.

 • Lived uncertainty: Traveled for 2 years.
 Got lost, and found lots of answers.
-Lived with ~5% of my possessions, been scrappy for income, and found even "life, uncertain" to still be very worthwhile.
+Lived with ~5% of my possessions, been scrappy for income, and found even "Life, Uncertain" to still be very worthwhile.

 Join the list.